blackberry/hadoop-logdriver/doc/BoomFiles.md

     String originalLogLine = myDateFormat.format(timestamp) + " " + message;

 ## Boom File Format
-A Boom file is a specific type of Avro [[Object Container File|http://avro.apache.org/docs/1.6.3/spec.html#Object+Container+Files]].
+A Boom file is a specific type of Avro [Object Container File](http://avro.apache.org/docs/1.6.3/spec.html#Object+Container+Files).
 Familiarize yourself with those docs before you keep going.

 Specifically, we always use a compression codec of 'deflate' and we always use the following Schema: